OTUSOFE365025/project-group-26-crn-45894/README.md

 It extends Phase 1 by adding structure, refinement, domain modeling, component interactions,
 and sequence logic necessary for implementation.

-Future iterations will expand functionality based on ADD decisions and architectural constraints.

 ## Group 26